 Originally written to become a British production, Man in Room 301 shifted to Finland where it was made into a six-episode series – and could be all the better for it.
 This is a programme that will get you all knotted up inside.
 The theme is a grisly one – child murderers.
 Back in 2007, the Kurtti family were holidaying by a lake in Finland when their youngest boy wandered off.
 He was shot dead by a 12-year-old boy, Elias Leppo.
 Can the family ever get over this tragedy?

 The answer is no. Who could?
 Under Finnish justice, child murderers aren’t criminalised like in the UK and Elias has been taken somewhere to be rehabilitated.
-However, 12 years on the Kurtti grandparents receive a letter asking, “Are your grandchildren safe?”
+However, 12 years on the Kurtti grandparents receive a message asking, “Are your grandchildren safe?”
 Could it be from Elias Leppo?
 Or someone who wants to warn them that he remains a threat?

 On a family holiday in Greece, the family start to suspect that Elias is staying at the same resort, in room 301.
 A man called Leo looks like he could be Elias Leppo, fits the age profile, and has a suspicious way about him.
 Parents, children, grandparents – the Kurtti family begin to convince themselves that they’ve found Tommi’s murderer, and the opportunity is there for them to take revenge.
 Or to get the justice they feel they deserve, depending on how you look at it.